-Having a laptop small enough to carry around/ fit in my bag was so helpful, this meant I could work on the train, take my laptop into lectures or the library and still head into town if I wanted.
+Having a laptop small enough to carry around/ fit in my bag was so helpful.
+This meant I could work on the train, take my laptop into lectures or to the library and still head into town if I wanted.
 A portable phone charger is also a wise buy to keep in your bag – a journey without your phone can sometimes be a boring one!
 When you need to use travel apps or call for a lift from the station, your phone is essential!

 Commuting on an empty stomach is no fun, especially when you get to a lecture and can hear your stomach rumbling.
-Make sure you pack snacks and water; you may not want it leaving the house but later you will be grateful!
+Make sure you pack snacks and water; you may not want it when leaving the house but later you will be grateful!
 Of course, there is the SU shop or the canteen if you do need to buy something for your journey home.